rlewkowicz/easy-ng/README.md

-Simple repo to easily get logs to splunk using an HEC endpoint
+Simple repo to easily get logs to splunk using an HEC endpoint using syslog-ng

 Installing Docker (Linux only):
 ```